 A simple truth: Rapid growth is the byproduct of sales and marketing in alignment with the prospect.

-The Washington Center provides immersive internships and academic seminars in Washington, D.C. to students from hundreds of colleges and universities from across the U.S. and more than twenty-five countries.
+The Washington Center provides immersive internships and academic seminars in Washington, D.C., to students from hundreds of colleges and universities from across the U.S. and more than twenty-five countries.
 TWC offers students internship access to more than 600 corporate, government and foundation partners.
-TWC helps students, who otherwise may not have the opportunity to pursue their interests, experience what a successful career looks like and establish a path toward their professional future.
+TWC helps students, who otherwise might not have the opportunity to pursue their interests, experience what a successful career looks like and establish a path toward their professional future.